The Courage To Be Disliked – Do You Really Want to Change?

 4/5 A book that has you thinking

-Copy given to me by Allen & Unwin in exchange for an honest review.
+A copy was given to me by Allen & Unwin in exchange for an honest review.

-About The Courage To Be Disliked
+Synopsis Of The Courage To Be Disliked

 Released for the first time in the English language, the Japanese phenomenon that teaches us the simple yet profound lessons needed to liberate our real selves and find lasting happiness.